VonHeikemen/devlog/content/web-development/homemade-observables.md

 Operators are functions that allow us to extend the behavior of an observable with a chain of functions.
 Each of this functions can take an observable as a data source and returns a new observable.

 Lets keep the array theme in here and create a **map** operator that emulates the native map function of the Array prototype, but for observables.
-Our operator will do this: take a value, apply to the value a function that will perform some transformation and return a new value.
+Our operator will do this: take a value, apply a function that will perform some transformation and return a new value.

-Lets give a try:
+Lets give it a try:

 First step, get the transform function and the data source, then return a new observable that we can use.